Training structure

 Faculty of Science

-Introduce students to an integrated approach to plants by studying the morpho-anatomical characteristics of stems and roots.
-They will discover the spatio-temporal coordinated construction of root and stem architectures through adaptations of Mediterranean and tropical species.
+Introduce students to an integrated approach to plants by studying the morphological and anatomical characteristics of stems and roots.
+Help them discover the coordinated spatial and temporal construction of root and stem architectures through adaptations of Mediterranean and tropical species.
 Reproductive structures and the diversity of biological types will also be taken into account.
-This course is designed to prepare students for a Master's degree in BioGET, and is based on the natural environment and local and regional infrastructures (Serre Amazonienne, Villa Thuret, Jardin Château La Pérouse).
+This course unit is designed to prepare students for the BioGET Master's program and draws on the natural environment and local and regional infrastructure (Amazonian Greenhouse, Villa Thuret, Château La Pérouse Garden).

 Faculty of Science